kimjee8955/Fall-2021-DS-Challenge/README.md

 generated the answers.)

 ### (a) Think about what could be going wrong with our calculation.
 Think about a better way to evaluate this data.

+The high AOV of \\$3,145.13 comes from naively calculating the mean of the order_amount of a highly right-skewed data without examining outliers such as bulk orders and stores that sell more expensive brands.

 ### (b) What metric would you report for this dataset?

 1. I would report the median because it is less sensitive to outliers and our dataset is skewed.